logo

 Instructions

-• Your Bagis is done when the meat is tender and has soaked up all those wonderful flavors, and there’s just a little bit of sauce left.
-Serve it right away while it’s mainit-init (hot), best enjoyed with steaming white rice.
-Masarap!
-(Delicious!)
+• Your Bagis is ready when the meat is tender and most of the liquid is gone.
+Serve it right away while it’s hot, best with steaming white rice.

 Tips from Lola’s Kitchen